warnp/vision_rs/README.md

 A  reimplementation of warnp/visionneuse in rust.

 ## Description
-A simple web site written in rust with iron, maud and serde.
-Actually only working with the nightly build.
+A simple web photo gallery written in rust with iron, maud and serde.
+Actually only working with the nightly build due to maud.
+It produce a docker image wich is runnable directly on the server.
+For the moment it's only for demonstration purpose and it's not mean't to become a framework or whatever.
+Also it doesn't support any kind of database for the moment.

 ## Usage
-Juste launch the binary, and go to `localhost:3000`.
+Just modifiy the dockerfile at your conveniance, pull the image from docker hub or wherever it's hosted, and go to `localhost:3000`.
 You can modify the static image database in `content/text.json`.